theguly/theguly.github.io/_posts/2020-08-28-Long-The-Ripper.md

 ## Introduction

-Last week I had a quick chat with a friend about a known limit of both (John the Ripper)[https://www.openwall.com/john/] and (hashcat)[https://hashcat.net/hashcat/].
+Last week I had a quick chat with a friend about a known limit of both [John the Ripper](https://www.openwall.com/john/) and [hashcat](https://hashcat.net/hashcat/).

-This is a known issue so far: (mubix)[https://room362.com/post/2017/05-06-2017-password-magic-numbers/] talked about it in mid 2017 and also (notsosecure)[https://www.notsosecure.com/maximum-password-length-reached/] did some further reasearch.
+This is a known issue so far: [mubix](https://room362.com/post/2017/05-06-2017-password-magic-numbers/) talked about it in mid 2017 and also [notsosecure](https://www.notsosecure.com/maximum-password-length-reached/) did some further reasearch.

 I did not tested latest JtR, but doing some quick test with hashcat this looks like a non-issue nowdays because v5.1.0 can crack a password of ~60chars both using wordlist and rules.
-Given that I often need simple multiprocessing operation on my script and I that never really focused on this issue on python, I tought it was a good idea to spend some time with (multiprocessing)[https://docs.python.org/3/library/multiprocessing.html][0][1].
+Given that I often need simple multiprocessing operation on my script and I that never really focused on this issue on python, I tought it was a good idea to spend some time with [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) [0] [1].

 I see you if you're like "WTF are you trying to crack such passwords?!", so let me try to show you a use case.

 Based on my experience, it's not uncommon to find Service Account's password to be someway predictable.
 For example, the password is made out of a known prefix: service name or service username, server name where given service runs, and a variable suffix, for example:
 `SVCMAIL-SRVEXCHANGE01-June2020`

 If you are lucky enough to find some Service password saved in plaintext in some configuration files or whatever, and you are able to see a pattern, you could be able to bruteforce even such long passwords.